anik-ghosh-au7/go-pack-node/README.md

 - Some packages with internal dependencies may cause bugs.
 This is a known issue and it will be addressed in the future.

+## Roadmap

+- While copying from cache check .package-lock.json file if version already exists in node_modules, if yes skip
+- Add functionality to uninstall, update package.json, package-lock.json & .package-lock.json accordingly
+- Add sha type and hash for the packages to verify integrity in package-lock.json & .package-lock.json

 ## Contributing

 Although this project is primarily for demonstration purposes, contributions are still welcome.
 If you have found a bug, have a question, or want to propose a feature, feel free to submit a pull request or create an issue to discuss the changes.